votesmart/Search-Widget/README.md

 USING THE WIDGET
 ================
-Place the code on to your server where it is publicly accessable.
+Place the code on to your server where it is publicly accessible.

 Edit `init.search1.js` to reflect the proper settings.